shuoyangd/en600.468/hw4/cloud.md

 This google cloud guide will guide you through the process of creating a remote GPU host and run experiment on that.

+## Delete Your Instance When You Are Done!

 ### Enter Google Cloud Console
 + Once you logged in your google account, if you are on [Google Cloud homepage](cloud.google.com), click on `console`.